srcCraftsman/jupyterhub_with_admin-panel/README.md

  - Added admin-user
  - By-defaul admin-user can create system users
  - Admin user can be setup by environment-variable durring the container start
+ - Root-user password can be modified by ROOTPASSWD env variable
+ - Default ROOT passwd if "teashop"

 ## How can i use it: